Last Updated on 28 January 2024 by Rebecca

 Easy to clean

-This portable camping toilet is sturdy and comfortable and comes in a two-part design, making this a great outdoor toilet for your camping adventures.
+This portable camping toilet is sturdy and comfortable and comes in a two-part design, making this a great outdoor travel toilet for camping.
 It also makes for a great emergency toilet when you can’t access any public toilets.
+This portable toilet would also do well as an RV porta potty.

 The top has a seat, a water tank, and a flush system.
 The bottom is where the holding tank is found with a sealed valve for keeping out any odours and preventing leaks.
 Wherever and whenever nature calls, you can rest assured that this portable potty can stand up to your outdoor and indoor activities.

-If you’re searching for portable toilets for camping, then you can’t go wrong with this in your camping gear.
+If you’re searching for campervan toilets for camping, you can’t go wrong with this portable camping toilet in your camping gear.

 5. Bivvy Loo Folding Toilet

-A foldable toilet that’s perfect when space is limited
+A portable foldable toilet that’s perfect when space is limited

 Biodegradable liners included